History & Staff

-Involved in funeral service since 1988, Jeff grew-up in Warwick and was formerly a funeral director with Lawrence E. Fagan, Jr. Funeral Home in North Kingstown and Peter J. Barrett Funeral Home in Warwick.
-An ordained member of the clergy, he is a graduate of the New England Institute of Anatomical Science at Mount Ida College in Newton, MA and received his Doctor of Divinity Degree in Theology from the International Theological University in Pasadena, CA.
+Involved in funeral service since 1988, Jeff grew-up in Warwick, RI and was formerly a Funeral Director and Registered Embalmer with the former Lawrence E. Fagan, Jr. Funeral Home in North Kingstown, RI, Peter J. Barrett Funeral Home in Warwick, RI, and Nardolillo Funeral Home in Cranston, RI, before coming to Memorial Funeral Home in 2006.
+Jeff is a graduate of the New England Institute of Anatomical Science at Mount Ida College in Newton, MA.

 Sean Hackett, Funeral Director

 Sean has worked for several years in funeral service, originally as a Certified Crematory Operator, and more recently as a Funeral Director's Apprentice.
 Sean recently graduated from FINE Mortuary College in July 2008 with an Associate Degree in Mortuary Science.
 He received his funeral director’s license in January of 2009.
 Sean is a 30 year resident of Aquidneck Island, living in Middletown with his wife and family.

 Leo Dube Jr, Funeral Director-Preplanning Specialist

 Leo is a licensed funeral director and is our preplanning specialist.
 His years of experience while focusing on this topic has given him a keen understanding of the needs a family has in this difficult time.
 Planning ahead is hard, and good advice is priceless.
 If you would like to learn about what options you have, Leo can help you find the peace of mind of knowing your wishes are taken care of.